AdobeDocs/analytics.en/help/components/locations/configure-import-accounts.md

    +++SFTP

       SFTP support for data feeds is available.
-Requires an SFTP host, username, and the destination site to contain a valid RSA or DSA public key.
+This requires an SFTP host, username, and the destination site to contain a valid RSA or DSA public key.
 You can download the appropriate public key when creating the feed.

-      When downloading the RSA or DSA public key for data feeds, rename the file as `authorized_keys`, then upload the file to your `.ssh` folder or SFTP server.
+      When downloading the RSA or DSA public key for data feeds, do either of the following:

+      * Rename the file downloaded public key file to `authorized_keys`, then upload the file to your `.ssh` folder on your SFTP server.

+      * If you have an existing `authorized_keys` file that already contains other keys, add the key provided by Adobe to your existing `authorized_keys` file, making sure that you do not overwrite your existing keys.

    +++